-Based on the above, an unqualified audit opinion, with emphasis of matter, has been issued by the statutory auditors on 21 April 2017.
-The emphasis of matter made by the auditors is the following: "Without qualifying our opinion, we draw attention to Note 5.1 Going concern in the financial statements which describes the uncertainty with regard to the Company's ability to attract additional funding to further develop its operations in the long run and the ability of the Company's management to reassess its development plan".
+As a reminder, an unqualified audit opinion, with emphasis of matter, has been issued by the Statutory Auditors on 21 April 2017 about the financial statements dated 31 December 2016.
+The emphasis of matter made by the Auditors is the following: "Without qualifying our opinion, we draw attention to Note 5.1 Going concern in the financial statements which describes the uncertainty with regard to the Issuer's ability to attract additional funding to further develop its operations in the long run and the ability of the Issuer's management to reassess its development plan".